Cultivating partnerships to foster thriving Edgewater families, schools and community

 Value of Inclusion and Diversity

 We are a common good organization which strives to be inclusive of all and value the beauty of diversity.

-We welcome all who want to invest in the next generation.
-It is our hope to offer equal opportunity to all races, ethnicities, religions, genders, sexual orientations, gender identifications, abilities, incomes, marital statuses and ages in all levels of staff and governance.
+We welcome all who want to see a thriving Edgewater.
+It is our hope to offer equal opportunity to all races, ethnicities, religions, genders, sexual orientations, gender identifications, documentation status, abilities, incomes, marital statuses and ages in all levels of staff and governance.